 If I can have one-on-one calls with a few audience members that the event host recommends, that is even better.
 I use that time to test a few of my key points, identify any additional information about the audience, and ask what questions they want me to address.
 If I can glean a quote or idea of theirs that I can feature, all the better (giving credit, of course!).

 I also look for examples of what I will be speaking about – usually thought leadership – reflected online among members of their community.
 In the case of Google, I had no trouble identifying examples of role models who were already implementing some of the ideas I was sharing in my talk.
-Featuring those people (particularly if they will be in the audience) as well as case studies from my clients assures people that they are not alone and gives them reassurance that taking action will lead to success.
+Featuring those people (particularly if they will be in the audience), as well as case studies from my clients, assure people that they are not alone and gives them reassurance that taking action will lead to success.

 How can you feature an audience member already taking the action you recommend?